-Careful installation should be stressed.
-The performance and life of the system are in the hands of the installer.
+Installer's care should be stressed.
+No matter how good SEA FROST equipment is, it's performance and life are in the hands of the installer.
 To insure your work:

-- 1. Read this manual. - 2.
+- Read this manual. - 2.
 Reread any aspect you don't understand. - 3.
-Be careful about fitting assembly and installation. - 4.
+Follow Swagelok fitting instructions carefully. - 4.
 Install the RFD last and the same day the system is charged. - 5.
-Spend enough time leak checking to be sure there are no leaks.
+Spend enough time leak-checking to be sure there are no leaks. - 6.
+Thanks from all of us who have to guarantee your work.

-Water and dirt contaminants will give you problems in a refrigeration system.
+There are two contaminants that will give you problems in a refrigeration system.
+They are WATER and DIRT.
 Moisture in the air is always present and cannot be eliminated; water in this case refers to puddles and drops.
 Dirt is any solid.
-The installer's habits will ensure a trouble-free start-up.
-We have added a large receiver filter drier (RFD) to take care of all dirt and moisture that may get into the system during installation.
-Moisture in the system is boiled off when the system is evacuated, or it is captured in the desiccant in the RFD.
-A screen in the expansion valve prevents dirt from plugging it.
+The installer's habits will be most important in ensuring a trouble-free start-up.
+We have added a large receiver filter drier (RFD) to take care of all dirt and moisture that might get into the system during a careful installation.
+Moisture in the system is boiled off when the system is evacuated, or it is captured in the desiccant.
+There is a screen in the expansion valve to prevent dirt from plugging it.

-Excess moisture not trapped by the RFD will block the expansion valve with ice.
+Excess moisture that the RFD can't handle will plug the expansion valve with ice.
 This ice stops the cycle.
 The only cure is to discharge the refrigerant, replace the RFD, reevacuate the system, and recharge it.
 This remedy takes time and is somewhat costly.
-Keep the system clean and dry.
+Keep the system clean and dry!